← Back to Home

 • • Dividend portfolio for income bridge

-• • High-yield stable stocks
+• • Higher-yield stocks (yields can change)

-• • Use dividends for living expenses
+• • Some take dividend income for expenses

 Using Dividends to Retire Early (Before 65)